tobiasbriones/ep-coniestica/README.md

 **Example Project: Coniestica**

-Example project for a simple company information front-end website made in pure JS.
+Example project for a simple front-end website made in pure JS for a fictitious company called Coniestica.

 Copyright © 2019-2020 Tobias Briones.
 All rights reserved.